muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # UVM Testbench Flow diagram with Python

 ## Introduction
-  uvm_tb_arch_doc_py is a python script to automatically generate the UVM testbench Architecture
+  uvm_tb_arch_doc_py is a python script to automatically generate the UVM testbench Architecture.

-  It reads a UVM simulation log file and converts in to a JPEG  diagram
+  It reads a UVM simulation log file and converts in to a JPEG  diagram.

 ## What you Achieve
   A UVM Testbench Architecture Template using the PythonScript.

   Refer the pdf file attached in the main directory - uvm_tb_arch_doc_py_diagram.pdf

 ## Requirements
   For generating the UVM TB Architecture we have to write an example testbench code (top, test, env, agent etc) in UVM Methodology.

-#Usage
+  1) UVM Testbench log file in .txt format

+  2) Pycharm Editor

+  3) Libraries required:

+     -OpenCV ( To help with plotting the image and to also save the generated testbench image)

+     -PIL (Includes functions like Image, ImageDraw.
+ImageFont)

+     -Tkinter (Help with setting up the canvas for plotting the image)

+  4) Packages to be installed:

+     - pip install pillow
+     - pip install opencv-python
+     - pip install python-docx

+# Usage
 We are using Pycharm version to run the project
 Open the Pycharm Terminla wondow
 File -> New project